-The next step is to give the subordinates enough authority for them to fulfill their assigned task.
+The next step is to give the subordinates enough authority and responsibility for them to complete the task and act independently.

 So, let’s say you are a supervisor who allocated one person in your team to do a certain task.
 This assignment will be useless to you if the subordinate has to come to you every step of the way to get permission and signatures required to fulfill the allocated job.

-Also, granting authority puts the subordinate in-charge.
-This person is now responsible for doing what they’re assigned however they like.
-It is up to them how they tackle obstacles.
-All that you, as the supervisor, should be concerned about are the final results.
+Also, granting authority puts the subordinate in charge.
+This person is now responsible for doing what they’re assigned, however they like.
+It’s up to them how they tackle obstacles.
+All that you as the supervisor should be concerned about are the final results.

 3. Maintaining Accountability

 There’s always a risk that some team members may not act responsibly, especially when they have been given authority over the assigned task.
 This is why you have to make every employee or team member accountable through some rules and regulations.